AetherThings/AetherCone/README.md

 9. When upload is finished and firmware is installed you will see a green confirmation screen.
 10. Turn your Cone off and then on again.
 Once it reboots, the new firmware will be installed.

-Bluetooth pairing mode will remain the same and can be initiated by pressing and holding Vol + while the tapping the center button three times.
+To initiate Bluetooth Pairing mode

+a.
+Press and hold volume +
+b.
+Press and release play/pause three times
+c.
+On your computer/tablet/phone begin Bluetooth Scan / Pair mode according to its instructions.

 AirPlay mode remains the same.

 When music is playing via Spotify Connect, Bluetooth or AirPlay, a dial turn will go next or back depending on the direction of the turn.
 The center button will continue to function as a play/pause button.

-After completing these steps, to verify that you have the last firmware version, perform 1-5, and make sure Version says "FRM000104.03.01.0013".
+After completing these steps, to verify that you have the last firmware version, perform stpes 1-5, and make sure Version says "FRM000104.03.01.0013".